Ari-S-123/story-weaver/README.md

 3. Run `npm i -g pnpm@latest-10` to install pnpm.

 4. Run `pnpm i` to install the dependencies.

-5. If you want to use your own DB and Auth, set up Clerk and NeonDB.
+5. Ignore the next step if you are a grader, please use the `.env` and `.env.local` files included on Canvas which have the development keys.

+6. Set up a project on Clerk, NeonDB, and Liveblocks and include all the relevant API keys in your `.env` and `.env.local`.

-6. Run `pnpx prisma generate` to install pnpm.
+7. Run `pnpx prisma generate` to generate the prisma client.

 ## Building